 Despite its best intentions, the Choice Program hasn’t worked for many Montana veterans.
 Jon has helped hundreds of these veterans navigate the bureaucracy and red tape, but one-off solutions were not enough — veterans needed wholesale change.
-So, Jon work directly with Montana veterans to draft a bill that scraps the Choice Program, strengthens the VA and uses the private sector to fill in the gaps.
+So, Jon worked directly with Montana veterans to draft a bill that scraps the Choice Program, strengthens the VA, and uses the private sector to fill in the gaps.

 Signed into Law: 6/6/18

 This legislation recognizes the service and sacrifice of three distinguished Montana veterans by naming VA facilities in Missoula and Billings in their honor.

 Signed into Law: 6/7/18